drpetersonfernandes/SimpleLauncher/parameters.md

 **Fullscreen Parameter:** -f<br>

 This emulator is available for Windows-x64.<br>
+It supports RetroAchievements.<br>
 Core documentation can be found on [Libretro Website](https://docs.libretro.com/library/caprice32/).<br>
+Core documentation can be found on [Libretro Website](https://docs.libretro.com/library/caprice32/).<br>
 Core may require BIOS files or system files to work properly.

+---

 ## Amstrad CPC GX4000